kyorakudev/my-the-odin-Journey/README.md

-# MyTheOdinProject-Journey
+#my-the-odin-project-Journey
-this is my practice field
+this is my practice field. i'm so sorry if it's disorganized